momentohq/client-sdk-dotnet/examples/README.md

 ## Prerequisites

 * [`dotnet`](https://dotnet.microsoft.com/en-us/download) 6.0 or higher is required
-* A Momento auth token is required.
-You can generate one using the [Momento CLI](https://github.com/momentohq/momento-cli).
+* A Momento API key is required.
+You can generate one using the [Momento Console](https://console.gomomento.com/api-keys).

 ## Running the advanced example